evanharmon/in-mono/headspace/kubernetes/kubernetes-upgrades.md

 ## Limitations
 based on Kube-apiserver version

-- Controller-manager, kube-scheduler can be up to 1 minor version behind
+- controller-manager, kube-scheduler can be up to 1 minor version behind
-- Kubelet can be up to 2 minor versions behind
+- kubelet can be up to 2 minor versions behind
-- Kube-proxy can be up to 2 minor versions behind
+- kube-proxy can be up to 2 minor versions behind

 ## Worker node upgrade strategies